Docs / Reference

 @weaver/react chrome (toolbar, slash menu, drag handle)Pre-implementationYes

-At least one agent peer runtime that can be sandboxed in-tabPre-implementationYes — for the agent demo only
+A mock/scripted agent peer runtime that can be sandboxed in-tabPre-implementationYes — for the Mock AI agents feature only

 @weaver/wasm Loro + wa-sqlite bundlePre-implementationYes